AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Experiment2Graph.png" width=600>

-Figure 7: The effluent turbidity recorded using tube settlers of varying lengths and flocculators of varying diameters.
+Figure 7: The effluent turbidity measured after using tube settlers of varying lengths and flocculators of varying diameters.

 Thus, the hypothesis for the second experiment is not supported by the results.